LouisSko/pattern-recognition-term-project/README.md

 ### Project Components

-The project is organized into several code files, each dedicated to one of the four tasks.
+The project is organized into several code files.

 - `random_forest.py`: This file contains code related to training, tuning and testing the decision tree and random forest.

 - `model.py`: This file contains code related to the architecture of the Vision Transformer.
+The code was adopted from this [repo](https://github.com/s-chh/PyTorch-Vision-Transformer-ViT-MNIST/blob/main/data_loader.py).

 - `solver.py`: This file contains code related to the training and testing of the Vision Transformer.